rhoon/thesis/writing/writtenThesis.md

 ![](img-assets/dataFish.png)

 In the early phases of exploration of the Dada network visualization, this nearly impenetrable wall is inherent to the form.
 Although some relationships begin to emerge, as shown in *Figure 3.a,* the chart is overwhelmly signaling one thing: fish.
-Humor aside, the visual noise and double-entendre is not ideal for any audience; the chart disqualifies itself by accidentally mimicking Tufte’s most despised duck.^4^
+Humor aside, the visual noise and double-entendre is not ideal for any audience; the chart disqualifies itself by accidentally mimicking Tufte’s most despised duck.<sup>4</sup>

+In introducing the improper signal of the fish, and addressing the issue of complexity, visual reduction is sought.
+It is from this iteration and critique thereof that the solution of showing only limited amounts of the network at once is introduced; hiding the lines also allows the interactions to run much smoother, as it appears the anti-aliasing of the lines put a heavy computational load on the processor.

 ##### 3.1 Analysis from the visualization